istvannz/Ardupilot-on-WeAsk-Studio-mini-stm32h7vit6/readme.md

 1. **Missing board.c USB reset** — the OTG peripheral retains state from the STM32 ROM DFU bootloader.
 Apply the `boardInit()` patch in `board.c` to reset it on startup.

 2. **Wrong USB clock** — the STM32H743 needs exactly 48MHz on the USB clock.
 For a 25MHz crystal, the mcuconf 25MHz block uses PLL3Q which gives exactly 48MHz.
-Ensure `OSCILLATOR_HZ 25000000` is set and the mcuconf `#ifndef` guards are in place so the correct PLL values are used.
+Ensure `OSCILLATOR_HZ 25000000` is set and the mcuconf `#ifndef` guards are in place.

 3. **VBUS sensing** — the WeAct board has no VBUS sense pin.
 Use `define BOARD_OTG_NOVBUSSENS 1` in hwdef (not `HAL_USB_FORCE_CONNECTED`).